 Habitat

-Sea slugs may be found in a variety of maritime settings all around the world.
+Sea Slugs may be found in a variety of marine habitats all around the world.
 They inhabit shallow coastal waters, coral reefs, rocky coastlines, and deep oceans.
-Some species live in tropical seas, while others live in cooler climates.
+Some species live in the tropics, while others live in cooler climates.

 Diet